Centre for Health Informatics

 Digital health (ehealth)

 The NHMRC Centre of Research Excellence (CRE) in Digital Health commenced in 2018 and builds on the work of a previous Centre of Research Excellence in e-health directed by Professor Enrico Coiera (2011-2017).
-Investigators in the CRE come from Macquarie University, Bond University Limited, the University of Melbourne, UNSW Sydney, University of South Australia, The University of Sydney and CSIRO.
+Investigators in the CRE come from Macquarie University, Bond University, the University of Melbourne, UNSW Sydney, University of South Australia, The University of Sydney and CSIRO.
 Read more

 Patient safety informatics

 Information technology (IT) or eHealth is integral to the modern day transformations of healthcare delivery systems to improve quality and safety.
 IT is also a key enabler for encouraging patients to actively participate in healthcare processes for diagnosis, treatment and prevention.
-At the same time eHealth can introduce new, often unforseen, errors that can affect the safety and quality of care and may lead to patient harm.
+At the same time eHealth can introduce new, often unforeseen, errors that can affect the safety and quality of care and may lead to patient harm.
 Our research program takes a cross-disciplinary approach to tackle the eHealth safety on a number of fronts by making theoretical, methodological and policy contributions.
 We monitor the safety of e‑health using reports of critical incidents and automated methods for surveillance of IT systems.
 We are also investigating models for the safety governance of eHealth.
 Read more

 Focusing on those with the highest stake in our healthcare system, our research program investigates the impact, design, and science of Information and Communication Technology (ICT) on consumers, patients and their carers.
 Our research program is unique nationally and internationally and focuses on the impact of consumer eHealth, the design of consumer eHealth and the science of consumer eHealth.
 Read more